apol2020ua/aya-test/task-answers.md

 array or just some separate object-field.

-Since I can't directly tell the difference between an Array-node and an Object-node structure from the dump file, I have to rely solely on the task description and node names.
+Since I can't directly tell the difference between an Array-node and an Object-node structure from the dump file, I should rely only on the task description and node names.
 As a result, I hardcoded the names of the Array's fields in the code, so if we add a new field that is an array, we need to add it name to the code.